Table of Contents

 Identify Network Data Sources

-The first (and a vital) step in the process is to see what's happening across your entire network.
+The first (and vital) step in the process is to see what's happening across your entire network.
 Especially if you operate in a large organization, this means gathering data from a variety of sources.
 Here are the essential data sources you'll want to identify:

 Flow data is a very valuable type of data source.
 Various platforms can produce flow data, giving you full visibility into network performance.
 This access is provided over multi-vendor, multi-domain, and multi-cloud networked environments.
 Flow data can be an effective tool for resolving the majority of network traffic complications.